iptv-org/iptv/.github/CONTRIBUTING.md

     - `feature-request.md`: template for feature request.
     - `remove-channel.md`: template for channel deletion request.
   - `workflows/`
-    - `automerge.yml`: contain action that automatically merges all the changes created by other workflows.
-    - `format.yml`: contain actions that automatically sorts channels and removes duplicates from each playlist.
-    - `update.yml`: contain actions that automatically generates all additional playlists and updates the `README.md` file.
+    - `auto-update.yml`: contain actions that automatically updates all playlists every day.
   - `CODE_OF_CONDUCT.md`: rules you shouldn't break if you don't want to get banned.
   - `CONTRIBUTING.md`: file you are currently reading.
 - `.readme/`